What is an FSA? Uses, Rules, and 2026 Limits

 • The 2026 FSA contribution limit increased to $3,400, with up to $680 eligible for carryover, giving workers more flexibility to use pre-tax dollars.

-Flexible Spending Accounts (FSAs) are gaining renewed attention as healthcare costs remain top of mind for households.
-These employer-sponsored accounts let workers set aside pre-tax dollars for qualified medical expenses, offering a way to potentially reduce taxable income while planning for healthcare needs.
+Flexible Spending Accounts (FSAs) are employer-sponsored accounts that let workers set aside pre-tax dollars for qualified medical expenses.
+They offer a way to potentially reduce taxable income while planning for healthcare needs.

-Nearly half (47%) of private industry workers and almost three quarters (72%) of state and local government workers had access to an FSA in 2025.1 Yet many still may not be taking full advantage of the opportunity.
-According to the most recent data from the Employee Benefit Research Institute, the average FSA contribution was $1,291 — well below the contribution threshold — and about half forfeited unused funds of $441 on average to their employer at the end of the annual plan period.2 This suggests many consumers may need more clarity on how they can use FSAs effectively.
+Nearly half (47%) of private industry workers and almost three-quarters (72%) of state and local government workers had access to an FSA in 2025.1 According to the most recent data from the Employee Benefit Research Institute, the average FSA contribution was $1,291 — well below the contribution threshold — and about half forfeited unused funds of $441 on average to their employer at the end of the annual plan period.2 This suggests many consumers may need more clarity on how they can use FSAs effectively.

 Read more: FSA vs. HSA: What’s the difference?

-The IRS has bumped up the annual contribution limit for health FSAs to $3,400 this year, up from $3,300 in 2025.4 This means workers can pay for more eligible out-of-pocket medical costs with pre-tax dollars.
+The IRS has bumped up the annual contribution limit for health FSAs to $3,400 in 2026, up from $3,300 in 2025.6 This means workers can pay for more eligible out-of-pocket medical costs with pre-tax dollars.

 • Make realistic estimates: Base your contributions on costs you know or strongly expect are coming during the year.